altfatterz/altfatterz.github.io/_posts/2018-12-06-running-multi-node-elasticsearch-cluster-locally.md

 xpack.security.enabled: true
 ```

-After restarting the nodes you will get `401 Unauthorized` when using the following command:
+After restarting the nodes you will get `401 Unauthorized` for all Elastic HTTP endpoints without specifying credentials.

 ```bash
 $ http :9200